 Security is always top of mind when traveling.
 If you are sightseeing, you are always aware of your surroundings, keep your documents safe, have a hand on your bag, or keep your wallet in your front pocket.
 That shouldn’t be any different for your data.
 We live in a digital age and need to keep our data just as safe as our physical possessions.

-The best way to protect your data when traveling is a VPN.
+The best way to protect your data when traveling is a VPN, like Surfshark.
 It is a service that creates a private connection on public WiFi.
 This prevents anyone from checking in on you browsing, booking, or monitoring.
 It helps create a safe zone for all of your digital information.
 This also protects you as a user from apps knowing your exact location.
 For example, I love to stream while traveling on a train or a bus, and there are streaming services that you cannot use while in another country.
 I turn on my VPN, and it notes I’m using a US IP address, and I can continue to stream just like I would if I were in the states.